jurgob/jurgo-boemo-blog/content/blog/thinking_in_react_in_few_words/index.md

 }
 ```

-Basically from the history, and a set of winning configuration (`winningComps`), at every step you can check if someone won, if someone won then you can know what player did those moves using `getPlayerForSquare`.
-The rest are simple checks you can understand from the code above.
+From just the `movesHistory` and a set of `winningCombinations`, you can fully determine:

+- Whether the game is still in progress.
+- If it ended in a tie.
+- If someone won — and who they are.

+---

+## That’s All, Folks!

-That's all Folks, the rest of the code is just glue code and some css.
-Again, I recommend you to [check the full code here](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj?file=README.md,src%2FApp.tsx).
+Everything else is glue code and some CSS.
+Again, [check the full code here](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj?file=README.md,src%2FApp.tsx) if you're curious.

-## About performance

-Reading about this solution you may have some concern regarding the performance of this code.
-Typically your bottleneck will be in some side effect (http network requests, accessing the local storage, etc...).
-Don't try to optimize problem you don't have.
-If you still really want to become an optimization wizard, then be sure you know `how the React compiler works`  and `what is memoization` first.
+## A Note on Performance

+You might be concerned about performance — but in most real apps, bottlenecks come from side effects like:

+- HTTP requests
+- Local storage access
+- Expensive re-renders

+Don’t prematurely optimize.

+> 🧙 Want to become a React performance wizard?
+Make sure you understand **React’s compiler** and **memoization** first.